Phase Entrainment by Periodic Stimuli In Silico: A Quantitative Study: Introduction

-Neural mass (\textit{in silico}) models are based on a combination of the `neural mass' concept proposed by Freeman~\cite{freemanbook,terry21} and the mathematical equations proposed by Wilson and Cowan~\cite{wilsoncowan73} to simulate local fields generated by electric dipoles in the cortical tissue~\cite{buzsaki12} .
-These two concepts were combined and made popular by Zetterberg and Lopes da Silva when they proposed the `alpha rhythm model' that could simulate the alpha rhythms recorded in the scalp EEG from the dog occipital lobe~\cite{zetterberg78,dasilva74}.
-This same model was used in~\cite{Labecki2016} as aforementioned.
-Over the past five decades, several researches have made extensive study as well as enhancements to the original alpha rhythm model~\cite{piotr00,stam99,stiliyan2001}.
-We have previously used a neural mass model of the thalamocortical pathway to understand alpha rhythm bio-markers in Alzheimer disease~\cite{neurnet11}.
-Subsequently, we have used an adapted version of the traditional neural mass model~\cite{frontiers2013} by introducing kinetic equations of neuro-transmission and reception~\cite{destexhe98}.
-We have been using this version of the neural mass model to understand the population dynamics underlying alpha rhythms in the visual thalamus, known as the Lateral Geniculate Nucleus (LGN) of the thalamic structure~\cite{bhattacharya2017}.
-We have shown, albeit briefly, the phase locking behaviour in the LGN output time-series corresponding to periodic flickering stimuli as observed in human SSVEP~\cite{bhattacharya2016causal}.
-However, to fully understand phase synchronisation in the model and the parameters that affect the associated oscillatory dynamics, quantitative measures are desirable.
-Towards this, we have recently collated a set of objective metrics~\cite{mahajan2021} informed by existing literature~\cite{Ott92,noise1963,ROSENBLUM2001279} as well as aligned with those in~\cite{notbohm2016modification}.
+We have previously used a neural mass (\textit{in silico}) model of the thalamocortical pathway to understand alpha rhythm bio-markers in Alzheimer disease~\cite{Bhattacharya2011}.
+Subsequently, we have used an adapted version of the traditional neural mass model by introducing kinetic equations of neurotransmission and reception~\cite{frontiers2013}.
+We have been using this version of the neural mass model to understand the population dynamics underlying alpha rhythms in the visual thalamus, known as the Lateral Geniculate Nucleus (LGN) of the thalamic structure.
+We have shown, albeit briefly, the phase locking behaviour in the LGN output time series corresponding to periodic flickering stimuli as observed in human SSVEP~\cite{bhattacharya2016causal}.
+However, to understand fully the phase synchronisation in the model and the parameters that affect the associated oscillatory dynamics, quantitative measures are desirable.
+Towards this, we have recently collated a set of objective metrics~\cite{mahajan2021} informed by existing literature in~\cite{notbohm2016modification,ROSENBLUM2001279,tass1998,Lachaux1999,lowet2016quantifying}.
 We have tested these measures on the existing LGN network~\cite{mahajan2021}.
-Subsequently, based on physiological studies~\cite{shermanscholarpedia,shermanbook}, we have extended this network to include cortical layer 4 (that is known to be the main recipient of the thalamic input), and layer 6 (that is known to be the main source of cortical feedback to the thalamus); the layers 4 and 6 populations project on to one another.
-The \textit{in silico} model presented here consist of these three interconnected thalamocortical modules.
+Subsequently, based on physiological studies~\cite{shermanbook,sherman2001-ciruit}, we have extended this network to include cortical layer 4 (that is known to be the main recipient of the thalamic input), and layer 6 (that is known to be the main source of cortical feedback to the thalamus); the layers 4 and 6 populations project on to one another.
+The \textit{in silico} model presented here consists of these three interconnected thalamocortical modules.
 At first, we set the alpha frequency mode in our model, similar to the IAF identification in Notbohm \emph{et al}'s study.
-The peak alpha frequency in the responses of the three modules lie between 10 -- 13 Hz.
-Next, we provide periodic and jittered pulse inputs to the model with additive noise to simulate intrinsic noise added during retinal processing.
-To measure phase synchrony in the network, we use the objective metrics collated in~\cite{mahajan2021}.
+The peak alpha frequencies in the responses of the three modules lie between 10 -- 13 Hz.
+Next, we provide periodic and jittered pulse inputs to the model, superimposed with noise to simulate intrinsic noise introduced during biological retinal processing.
+We use the objective metrics collated in~\cite{mahajan2021} to measure phase synchrony in the network.